Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 There are several changes you need to make to your consumers to make this work:

-- Your consumers need to consume from a regex pattern–instead of a topic name–that will capture both topics.
+Your consumers need to consume from a regex pattern–instead of a topic name–that captures both topics.
+For example, if your topic is named

-and the prefixed topics. - When moving a consumer group, it will need to manually set its offsets on the new cluster for the writable topic.
+clicks, the consumers could consume from the pattern.*clicksto consume from bothclicksand the prefixed topics.When moving a consumer group, it must manually set its offsets on the new cluster for the writable topic.
 Because this is moving “upstream,” the cluster link does not sync its consumer offsets from the mirror topic on the old cluster.

-- Because your consumers are consuming from two different topics, you cannot rely on the partitions for ordering.
-A message with a given key will be produced to one partition on the old cluster and a different partition on the new cluster.
+Because your consumers are consuming from two different topics, you cannot rely on the partitions for ordering.
+A message with a given key is produced to one partition on the old cluster and a different partition on the new cluster.
 Two messages with the same key may be read in different order by different consumers.
 So, your consumers must use something else to determine message order, such as the timestamp.

 Confluent Replicator can be run in VMs or in a Kubernetes cluster.
 It syncs messages between topics in two different clusters.